Review of Email Newsletter Providers for Travel Marketing

 You need to feel confident the features work as described at a high level of usability, reliability, and customizability.
 Plus trying gives you an opportunity to find out about customer support options and response times.
-It is also smart to scan the internal help forums to learn what problems other customers are experiencing (and the turn around time to address those issues).
+It is also smart to scan the internal help forums and the FAQ or knowledge base to learn what problems other customers are experiencing.

 It is a wonderful time to be a seller of hospitality, tour, and vacation products and services.
-There are so many easy and low cost ways to grow your business and market travel online.
-Publishing a travel promotions newsletter is the preferred way to get in touch with so many of your past customers and future prospects.
-You only must decide what percentage of your travel marketing time and budget to spend on email versus social media, online advertising, and direct marketing efforts.
+There are so many easy and low-cost ways to grow your business and market travel online.
+Publishing a hotel, tour, or travel agency newsletter is an effective way to get in touch with so many of your past customers and future prospects.
+Take the time to calculate what percentage of your travel marketing time and budget to spend on email versus social media, online advertising, and traditional direct marketing efforts.

 This article focused on the importance of email marketing for travel sellers and how to evaluate and select the best vendor for your business.
 There is no one email vendor to recommend above all others, and it would be a disservice to BookingCounts readers to suggest otherwise.
 The opinions expressed here are only of this website and its owners.
 So be sure to review several vendor offerings, document the features that you must have, consult your available budget, and try 2 or 3 before you buy and go live.